MastersPediatric Acute Care Nurse Practitioner Post-Masters Certificate

 Prepare to deliver pediatric care in acute and complex medical conditions

-The Pediatric Acute Care Nurse Practitioner Certificate is an elite post-graduate program that prepares students to deliver advanced care to infants, children and adolescents with acute, critical, and complex health conditions.
+The Pediatric Acute Care Nurse Practitioner Certificate is an elite post-masters program that prepares students to deliver advanced care to infants, children and adolescents with acute, critical, and complex health conditions.

 Students will build upon primary care experience through courses that emphasize evidence-based practice, interdisciplinary collaboration, and the critical use of new technology.